 The Fellows will be selected based on information provided in the written application materials, including the applicant’s commitment to the goals of diversity and interest in representing plaintiffs in civil actions.
 Other factors include past work experience and relevant coursework.
 Applicants selected for consideration based on the written materials will then be personally interviewed (by Zoom if necessary or per health and safety regulations) by members of the WSAJ Fellowship Taskforce.
 The Fellows will be selected following the interviews.

-The program will run for 12 weeks – May 18 - August 7 for Seattle University, Gonzaga University, and University of Oregon students; June 15 - September 4 for University of Washington students.
+The program will run for 12 weeks – May 17 – August 6 for Seattle University, Gonzaga University, and University of Oregon students; June 14 – September 3 for University of Washington students.
 Fellows will be asked to commit to a minimum of 40 hours per week.
 They will be given a stipend on $10,000 for the 12-week program.
-They will be assigned to three different Mentor Firms, spending four weeks with each.
+They will be assigned to two different Mentor Firms, spending six weeks with each.
 The Mentor Firms vary by practice areas and by size.
 All Mentor Firms represent plaintiffs in civil actions; the practice areas include personal injury, employment, civil rights, and consumer law.
 Fellows will primarily “shadow” senior attorneys at the Mentor Firms and secondarily assist in discrete projects within the Mentor Firm.
 The goal is to provide Fellows with the opportunity to observe a number of different trial lawyers during different aspects of litigation, including conducting depositions, attending hearings, meeting with clients, or trial.
 Mentors will ensure that the Fellows are primarily engaged in observing a variety of tasks confronting trial lawyers in advocating on behalf of clients.
 At the end of the Program, Fellows will be required to complete a written evaluation and an exit interview.

-Students seeking consideration for a Fellowship must submit their application no later than 5PM, October 18, 2019.
+Students seeking consideration for a Fellowship must submit their application no later than 5PM, October 16, 2020.
 Based upon qualifications, the WSAJ Fellowship Taskforce will invite applicants to be interviewed.
-Interviews will take place in November.
+Interviews will take place via Zoom in November.
 Students selected for the Fellowship will be notified in the month of December.